Formulary

 Alcohol moderation

-Expected SBP reduction: Men 21 units per week or less, Women 14 units per week or less
+• Expected SBP reduction: Men and women 14 units per week or less

 Alone or in combination these interventions can reduce the need for drug therapy and enhance the effect of antihypertensive agents.
 A favourable effect on cardiovascular outcome is assumed, but not proven.